Skip to main content

 Success with those first pants gave me confidence to develop a broader strategy.
 I started identifying sellers known for quality utility wear.
 I noticed patterns—certain factories consistently produced better construction.
 Some sellers specialized in functional pieces rather than fashion-forward items.

-I created my own mini-spreadsheet within the larger CNFans ecosystem, tracking sellers, noting fabric weights, recording measurements, and calculating true costs including shipping.
+I created my own mini-spreadsheet within the larger 100buy ecosystem, tracking sellers, noting fabric weights, recording measurements, and calculating true costs including shipping.
 This might sound excessive, but it transformed my shopping from impulsive to intentional.

 The Details That Separate Good from Great